Buchnera americana

 Buchnera americana, commonly known as American bluehearts or bupleurum, is a locally endangered herbaceous perennial plant of the broomrape family Orobanchaceae.
 Found widely across the eastern United States, it also occurs in one location in the Canadian province of Ontario.

 Description

 Buchnera americana is a perennial flowering plant with underground rhizomes and an above-ground stem.
 The stem of the plant is usually covered with trichomes (small hair-like projections), and can grow 40 to 80 cm tall.
 The leaves are opposed, meaning that they grow in pairs, sprouting directly across from each other.
-The flowers are light purple.
+The bilaterally symmetrical flowers are purple or white, featuring five petals that form a narrow tube and then suddenly bend outward at right angles.

 The fruits are dark purple and form in capsules 7 mm in length.
 The plant blooms year round, but the flowers are at their peak between June and September.
 During the remaining months of the year, the petals darken and dry up.

 Distribution and habitat

 Bluehearts are found in 12 states, ranging from Ohio to Florida.
 They are most common in Missouri and Tennessee, where they are abundant in moist environments.
 The plant also occurs in a small area of south-western Ontario 10 km from Lake Huron.

 Buchnera americana is mostly found along the edges of wet depressions, in limestone glades, prairies, moist sandy soils, and open woods.
 It sometimes forms a hemiparasitic relationship with a tree (any of several species) by attaching itself to the root system.